ansleybrown1337/Ubidots-Python-API-Client-Test/README.md

 A Python script that downloads ubidots data for streamlined data analysis.

+> [!TIP]
+> If you just want to run the code and get the updated WS GPS data output, simply run the .exe file found in the "code" folder.
+This will automatically download the data and provide the output in the "code" folder. **Note: this EXE file is only available for Windows users.**

 ## Code

 File 1, "ubidots_python_api_test.py", uses the Ubidots API Client module.